kentonlam/rina.fyi/site/b/site.md

 ---
-title: this site itself
+title: the site itself
-date: 2022-05-22
+date: 2022-05-25
-description: all about the site, the code behind it, and the story behind both.
+description: all about this site, the code behind it, and the story behind both.
 ---

-# this site itself
+# the site itself

 Before we get started, the story is not that interesting.
 I'm also not very good at remembering things once they've passed.